 The importance of Ohio employers documenting their employee's performance issues cannot be overstated.
 Too many employers rely on employment at will, and that's a dangerous position to take because the cost of turnover is so high.

-If your employees don't realize that their performance is not up to standards or that certain behavior is bad, then they won't know to correct that issue.
-As an employer, you want to communicate that you want to better the employee and hopefully not have to terminate that employee in the cost of turnover so high.
-So they need to know that something's wrong.
+If your employees don’t realize that their performance is not up to standards or that certain behavior is bad, then they won’t know to correct that issue.
+As an employer, you want to communicate that you want to better the employee and hopefully not have to terminate that employee given that the cost of turnover so high.
+So they need to know that something’s wrong.

 Nobody likes to be in trouble, but they must know that if they are not meeting expectations or failing to comply, it will result in progressive discipline.
 As an employer, it is your responsibility to communicate and document the issue to allow your employee to understand that their actions, or lack thereof, do have consequences.